2 miles of Tarryall Creek

 There is a discount of $30.00 when groups of 4 anglers reserve this property together.

-This property is patrolled and all vehicles without a parking pass are reported immediately to the Park County Sheriff.
+Historic Williams Ranch is 27 miles from the town of Jefferson and 15 miles from Lake George on County Road 77 (Tarryall Road).
+This property is patrolled and all vehicles without a valid angling pass are reported immediately to the Park County Sheriff.

 The Historic Williams Ranch has diverse habitat that supports a healthy population of browns and rainbows up to 25 inches.
 This lease is characterized by many willow-lined runs, deep pools and numerous boulder pockets.
 Angler reports are highly variable on this property... some anglers report not seeing any fish the entire day, while others release 50 heafty browns and rainbows in a single afternoon.
 Still others report "herding" nice trout around in the shallows.
 By all indications this is NOT a property where anglers can expect to do well by merely fishing the most promising pools.
 This may be our most challenging lease to figure out but it likely harbors the greatest number of trout over 20 inches in the valley.